Chapter in this post:

 Using the random and regularly changing device address on the iPhone, iPod touch or iPad from Apple is not difficult at all.
 So if you go to a public or somehow foreign WLAN network, you can prevent the possible creation of a movement or usage profile in this way:

-Incidentally, the settings will only be applied the next time you access the selected network.
-If you want them to work immediately, simply use the control center to deactivate and reactivate the WLAN.
-By the way, you should make sure that you may forego the function at home - especially when using certain smart home elements and similar networks.
+By the way, the settings will only be applied the next time you access the selected network.
+If you want them to grab right away, just use that control centerto turn Wi-Fi off and on again.
+By the way, you should make sure that you do not use the function at home, especially when using certain smart home elements and similar networks.
 Because fixed MAC addresses can help with the assignment of devices in the network / smart home.
-A constant change probably throws the iPhone or iPad out.
+A constant change will probably throw the iPhone or iPad out.

 The Smartwatch from Cupertino also only takes a few steps to activate the new function.
 From autumn 2020 you can use the randomly assigned MAC IDs under watchOS 7 by taking these precautions:

 In this case, the abbreviation MAC has nothing to do with the Apple computer (Mac).
 Rather, it stands for "Media Access Control" and represents the hardware address of a device in a network.
 It therefore identifies your device (smartphone, tablet, smartwatch, computer, etc.) in a network, in WLAN or the like.
 Other names are “physical address” and “device address”.
 Under Windows you can still find the term “physical address”, while Apple also uses the terms “Ethernet ID” and “Airport ID” in addition to the “Wi-Fi address” already used above.
 In contrast to this, the IP address is a logical assignment that is device-independent and is used for data exchange on the Internet.